alwye/bierman-gui/README.md

 - **proxyHost** points to proxy's IP address (or a host name)
 - **proxyPort** points to proxy's port

+You may use auto detection of IP address if you intend to use BIERMAN on remote machines.

 ### Controller Settings
 Open the file start_bierman.js and find the object 'appConfig'.